 The analysis chapter explored the motifs discovered in further depth and what it indicates for Christ-Following Filipinos.
 These motifs become themes that the global church can implement in their personal lives as well as the lives of their ministries to transform the face of poverty in each respective country.
 For Filipinos living in and working in the depths of poverty I hope and pray that this is an encouragement.
 When you engage with the marginalized and the poorest of the poor on a personal level you see the face of the Lord and experience his transformational power.

 Poverty is an issue that will continue to paralyze, enrage, and impassion multitudes across the globe.
 There are few but mighty children of the Lord that have chosen a life of downward mobility for the sake of the gospel.
 It is a life riddled with sacrifice and pain, but overflowing with joy and beauty.
-For those of you who have dedicated your entire lives to serving the poor, I hope this serves as an encouragement to continue pushing forward in perseverance and in faith.
+For those of us who have dedicated your entire lives to serving the poor, I hope this serves as an encouragement to continue pushing forward in perseverance and in faith.
 Your burden is also the burden of the Lord.
 In times of doubt I pray you remember that you are part of this transformation.

 You were chosen by God according to His knowledge, not by anyone’s knowledge but by God’s knowledge.
 He knows your past, your present, and your future.
 He even knows your tendencies and weaknesses yet despite all of this He has appointed you as a beloved child of Christ.
 Therefore, be confident in your calling because you are not here because of the will of the world, but by God’s will as he anointed you for this

-(Adaption of Pastor Nards’ journal entry).
+(Adaption from Pastor Nards’ journal entry).

 Appendix A: Interview Questions